mingchai/codecore_homework/README.md

 ## Turtle Graphics
 Practice with JS classes.
 Chained methods will store coordinates and eventually print them out in the console.
 The printout represents the 'turtle' that has travelled along a 2D plane

+## HW_8
+Contains files for a hangman game which primarily uses Javascript and JQuery.
+A practice in DOM manipulation